santiagoparaella/ADM-HW2/README.md

 * main.ipynb that contains the jupyter code file of all questions in the Homework
 * theory.ipynb that contains the answer at the theory question in a jupyter markdown file

-Please refer to RQ5_scatterplot.html for RQ5 visualization output because the result is loaded dynamically and it could not be loaded in the notebook of the current repository.
+Please refer to RQ5_scatterplot.html for RQ5 visualization output (because the results are loaded dynamically and hence, it did not load in the notebook of the current repository).